JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Is Kotlin a Functional Language?

 Kotlin is an Object-Orientated language.
 However it has support for higher-order functions as well as lambda expressions and top-level functions.
-In addition, there are a good number of common functional language constructs in the standard Kotlin library (such as map, flatMap, reduce, etc.).
+In addition, there are a good number of common functional language constructs in the Kotlin Standard Library (such as map, flatMap, reduce, etc.).
 Also, there's no clear definition on what a Functional Language is so we couldn't say Kotlin is one.

 ### Does Kotlin support generics?

 Kotlin supports generics.
 It also supports declaration-site variance and usage-site variance.
-Kotlin also does not have wildcard types.
+Kotlin does not have wildcard types.
 Inline functions support reified type parameters.

 ### Are semicolons required?

 No. They are optional.

-### Are curly braces required?

-Yes.

 ### Why have type declarations on the right?